 7. Pack a reusable shopping bag.
 An extra bag will come in handy if you buy yarn on your trip or need a secondary bag to tote a project on an excursion.

 8. Label your bag with your name and number and snap a picture of it.
 If you unfortunately misplace your project bag, a reference photo will be helpful when you go searching for it.
 And your name and number will help the finder return it to you.

 9. Choose a waterproof project bag.
-Things spill and adventures can get messy.
+Adventures can get messy - things spill and things splash.
 A waterproof project bag will help keep your yarn safe from unexpected mishaps.

 10. Carry a notebook.
-You'll want to take notes of the people, yarn, and ideas you meet along the way.
+Just in case you want to take notes of the people, yarn, and ideas you meet along the way.
 Embrace new experiences and be inspired!